learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 ## Review

-The stats model example we covered had four essential parts:
+The statsmodels example we covered had four essential parts:
 * Importing the data
 * Defining X and y
 * Fitting the model